Yoshii64/PC-optimizations/docs/post install optimizations.md

 ### remove telemetry

-we are going to disable more telemetry to save resources and increase privacy `setx DOTNET_CLI_TELEMETRY_OPTOUT 1` to disable .NET telemetry
+we are going to disable more telemetry to save resources and increase privacy

+open CMD as admin if you havent already ad enter the following commands in

+`setx DOTNET_CLI_TELEMETRY_OPTOUT 1` to disable .NET telemetry

 `setx POWERSHELL_TELEMETRY_OPTOUT 1` to disable Powershell telemetry